Published Date: Apr 21st, 2021

 Discussions are underway with the Headteacher of the local primary school to look at ways to involve the children in the community consultations.

 Councillor Alice McGarry, Convener of the South and West Fife Area Committee said “The community will have a key role to play in establishing a community vision to take the action plan forward.
-They need to be at the heart of any design and delivery making processes.
+They need to be at the heart of any design and delivery-making processes.

 “Only through collaborative, inclusive consultations and participation opportunities can we hope to capture a complete picture of local people’s ideas, their aspirations and their concerns for the future development within North Queensferry.
 Most importantly, we’ll use this input to influence a realistic and deliverable Local Action Plan determined for and by residents.”

-As we move forward under current restrictions, we are also looking at alternatives ways to run these engagement sessions.
-These might involve online surveys and questionnaires and virtual gatherings.
+As we move forward under current restrictions, we are also looking at alternative ways to run these engagement sessions.
+These might involve online surveys questionnaires and virtual gatherings.
 We would combine these with hard copy forms and other digital ways to submit suggestions.
 If you would like to keep up to date with how you can get involved visit: our.fife.scot/lets-talk-local/south-west-fife and click on the link to North Queensferry.